-1-1-1-12 State of Nevada Disproportionate : Department of Health and Human Services Share Hospital (DSH) Audits Project Requirements PHBV Partners has been engaged by the State of Nevada to perform the DSH audits for state plan rate years 2005, 2006, 2007 and 2008.
+State of Nevada Comment of the second of the s Department of Health and Human Services Disproportionate Share Hospital (DSH) Audits Project Requirements PHBV has been engaged by the State of Nevada to perform the DSH audits for state plan rate years 2005, 2006, 2007 and 2008.
 Conducted agreed upon procedures of Nevada's DSH program to verify the DSH payments were in compliance with the Nevada State Plan and Federal laws and regulations.
 The engagement was performed to determine whether individual hospitals qualified for DSH payments based upon the criteria set forth in the Social Security Act and the payments to individual hospitals did not exceed the limits imposed by the Omnibus Budget Reconciliation Act (OBRA) of 1993.
-Technical Approach Taken Agreed upon procedures of submitted Medicaid and uninsured claims for reasonableness and allowability under Nevada State Plan guidelines.
-Verification of cost-to-charge ratios from the Medicare cost report used in the calculation for DSH reimbursement Verification of the DSH reimbursement methodology for compliance with the State Plan and Federal laws and regulations Compared the amount of uninsured costs claimed to the amount of DSH payment received by each hospital Periods of Performance • May 2009 - June 2011 Deliverables Draft of Agreed Upon Procedures Report Final Agreed Upon Procedures Report Me Levice Provides References Ms. Janice Prentice State of Nevada Division of Health Care Financing and Policy 1100 E. William Street, Suite 119 Carson City, Nevada 89701 775-684-3791 jprentice@dhcfp.nv.gov
+Technical Approach Agreed upon procedures of submitted Medicaid and uninsured claims for reasonableness and allowability under Nevada State Plan guidelines.
+Taken Verification of cost-to-charge ratios from the Medicare cost report used in the calculation for DSH reimbursement Verification of the DSH reimbursement methodology for compliance with the State Plan and Federal laws and regulations Compared the amount of uninsured costs claimed to the amount of DSH payment received by each hospital Periods of Performance May 2009 - present Deliverables Draft of Agreed Upon Procedures Report Final Agreed Upon Procedures Report References Ms. Janice Prentice State of Nevada Division of Health Care Financing and Policy 1100 E. William Street, Suite 119 Carson City, Nevada 89701 775-684-3791 jprentice@dhcfp.nv.gov